ourpalace/ourcord/CONTRIBUTING.md

 3. If you like the change and think the project could use it:

 - Be really really sure your code follows our [code style](#code-style)
-- After that you can now send a pull request and join the contributor gang B).
+- After that, you can now send a pull request and join the contributor gang B).

 > __NOTE:__ Small contributions such as fixing spelling errors, where the content is small enough to not be considered intellectual property, can be submitted by a contributor as a patch.